-Jude Ragan is Head Teacher at Queensmill School and teaches a Masters’ Degree Course in SEN/Autism which is based at the school and accredited by Roehampton University.
+Jude Ragan was a Head Teacher at Queensmill School and taught a Masters’ Degree Course in SEN/Autism which is based at the school and accredited by Roehampton University.
 She has been awarded an Honorary Fellowship at London Institute for Education and an OBE, both for services to autism education, and is a Trustee for Autistica.
 In this interview Jude discusses autism and anxiety in school.

 Jude kindly agreed to be interviewed for Network Autism when she attended the NAS Professional conference in March this year.
 We asked her a series of questions, you can view the full interview or clips of the individual questions below.

 - Can you tell us how you first became interested in autism?

 - Can you tell us more about your current work?